alanoudmk/Electrical-Circuit-with-LED-and-Push-Button/README.md

-## 1. LED Control with Push Button Circuit:
+## 1. LED Control with Push-Button:

 Hardware Components:
   - Breadboard
+  - Arduino Uno
+  - Push-Button
   - LED
-  - Push Button
-  - Resistor ( 10 K ohm)
+  - Resistor ( 10K ohm)
-  - Arduino Uno

 The circuit works as follows:
   - The resistor is used to keep the push button pin in a known state (HIGH) when the button is not pressed.